 MLB Network Press Release

-MLB Network’s complete game schedule for the remainder of July is available here and the complete game schedule for August 1 through August 18 is available here.
+MLB Network’s complete game schedule through June 2 is available here.
 Games will be blacked out in each team’s home television territory unless otherwise announced.
 Viewers in areas subject to blackouts will be provided with an alternate game telecast or other programming.

 MLB Network is the ultimate television destination for baseball fans, featuring the Emmy Award-winning MLB Tonight,live games, original programming, highlights, and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
 MLB Network debuted on January 1, 2009 as the largest launch in cable television history and is currently distributed in approximately 68 million cable, telco TV and satellite homes throughout the U.S. and Puerto Rico.
 For more information and to find MLB Network in your area, go to www.mlbnetwork.com.